 SOFTWARE AND SYSTEMS DIVISION

-FUTURE INTEREST: Multiple positions for Computer Scientists, and Applied Mathematicians at the Entry, Junior, and Senior levels.
+FUTURE INTEREST: Multiple positions for Computer Scientists, Software Engineers, and Applied Mathematicians at the Entry, Junior, Senior, and Post-Doctoral levels.

 STATISTICAL ENGINEERING DIVISION

 DUTIES: Provide statistical expertise and leadership in multidisciplinary collaborations with physical scientists, engineers, and computer scientists on modeling, measurement, calibration, and process characterization.
 Lead statistical research to develop new methodologies, to develop and implement new statistical computation and graphical representations for complex and/or high-dimensional data.
 Specific technical expertise is required in modern data analysis and linear models, variance component analysis, experimental design, generalized linear models, statistical computation and graphics, Bayesian inference, stochastic processes, theory of inference or applied probability modeling, with demonstrated research ability in one of these.
-Strong interest or curiosity in a physical science, engineering or information technology or other area of NIST application is desired for interdisciplinary collaboration.
-Commonly used statistical analysis packages include S-Plus and SAS, plus more specialized Bayesian computation and statistical graphics software.
+Strong interest or curiosity in a physical science, engineering, or information technology or other area of NIST application is desired for interdisciplinary collaboration.
+Commonly used statistical analysis packages include R and Matlab, plus more specialized Bayesian computation and statistical graphics software.
 Collaborative research usually involves modification of established data analysis protocols or development of advanced statistical methods; excellent communication skills (written and oral) are essential.
-Research on statistical problems relevant to NIST and Statistical Engineering Division missions may be collaborative or individual, and is expected to make a substantial contribution to the field statistics or to the relevant field of science.
+Research on statistical problems relevant to NIST and Statistical Engineering Division missions may be collaborative or individual, and is expected to make a substantial contribution to the relevant field of science or to the field of statistics.